 Treated water is pumped from the plant and wells to two reservoirs with a combined storage capacity of 1.7 million gallons.
 From the reservoirs the water is gravity fed to the distribution system.
-The distribution system is made up of 2" to 10" pipes with an approximate total length of 13 miles.
+The distribution system is made up of 2" to 10" pipes with an approximate total length of 13-miles.

 Once the water is in the reservoirs, it then gravity flows to homes and businesses in town as it is needed.
-In order to meet the continuing demand for water, the City is constantly upgrading its system.
+Inorder to meet the continuing demand for water, the City is constantly upgrading its system.
 The City has a 20-year Water Master Plan which details future water system improvements.
 These improvements will occur over the coming years.
-The City recently completed construction of a new 1.2 million gallon finished water reservoir.
-This reservoir helps provide a sufficient supply of water and better meets fire flow requirements.

-2012 water usage in gallons:
+2017 Water Production in gallons:

-•

-January 9,033,000
+January 10,122,000

-February 8,577,000
+February 8,740,000

-March 8,609,000
+March 9,439,000

-April 8,756,000
+April 9,816,000

-May 11,890,000
+May 13,614,000

-June 13,174,000
+June 14,863,000

-July 15,030,000
+July 18,098,000

-August 16,018,000
+August 17,355,000

-September 13,344,000
+September 15,193,000

-October 10,362,000
+October 16,756,000

-November 8,398,000
+November 10,698,000

-December 7,961,000
+December 10,800,000

-Acronyms and Key definitions
+Acronyms and Key Definitions

 Maximum Contaminant Levels (MCLs) are set at very stringent amounts.
-To understand the possible health effects described for many regulated contaminants, a person would have to drink 2 liters of water every day at the MCL for a lifetime to have a one-in-a-million chance of contracting the described health effect.
+To understand the possible health effects described for many regulated contaminants, a person would have to drink 2-liters of water every day at the MCL for a lifetime to have a one-in-a-million chance of contracting the described health effect.

-Maximum Contaminant Level Goal (MCLG).
-The level of a contaminant in drinking water for which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water for which there is no known or expected risk to health.

-Action levels (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action levels (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system mustfollow.

-NTU: Nephelometric Turbidity Unit.
+NTU: NephelometricTurbidity Unit.
 Unit of measure used to describe water clarity.
 The smaller the number, the clearer the water. ppm: parts per million.
-This is the same as mg/l.
-An example of 1 part per million is one drop of water in 22 gallons.
+This is the same as mg/I. An example of 1 part per million is one drop of water in 22 gallons.
 Contaminant: Any substance found in water; however, not all contaminants are harmful. ppb: parts per billion.
-One ppb is approximately equal to 1 drop of water in a swimming pool that is 30' in diameter and 4' deep (21,195 gal. of water). @: at the detection limit.
+One ppb is approximately equal to 1-drop of water in a swimming pool that is 30" in diameter and 4' deep (21,195 gal. of water). @: at the detection limit.
 ND@ 0.0 ppm or parts per million.
 ND@: Not detected at a given range because laboratory instruments can only detect to certain minimum levels.
 NR: Not required this year ND: No data collected.
 MFL: Million Fibers per Liter UR: Unregulated Contaminant.
 A substance in drinking water that is not regulated by EPA but is monitored for other purposes.